Applying for a Resource Consent

 Note: supporting documentation must be original documents.

-To apply for your Resource Consent print off and complete Form 9 - Application for Resource Consent from the "Resource Consents Forms" link below and submit it with your supporting documents to Council's Customer Services centre.
+To apply for a Resource Consent you need to complete Form 9 - Application for Resource Consent from the "Resource Consents Forms" link below and submit it with your supporting documents to Council's Customer Services centre.

 You can help minimise Resource Consent application delays and costs by: